-This buttermilk oatmeal muffin can easily be adapted for vegan and gluten free diets.
-It’s a great base recipe for all sorts of muffin flavours: peanut butter & berry, chocolate & cranberry, blueberry & cream cheese and more!
-See bottom of the post for seven delicious options.
+These buttermilk oatmeal muffins can easily be adapted for egg-free and gluten-free diets.
+They are perfect for all sorts of muffin flavors: peanut butter & berry, chocolate & cranberry, blueberry & cream cheese, and more!
+See the section above for ten delicious options.

 - Prep Time: 10 minutes